g-mocken/ZoeStatus/README.md

 - Battery state of charge (% and km)
 - Charger state (e.g. speed)
-- A/C preconditioning trigger and result of last command (experimental)
+- A/C preconditioning immediate and timed trigger, including result of last transmitted command

 The goal is not really to eventually cover everything but to provide easier access to the most useful features in comparison to the official app.